Kingwolf123/cod4-promod-server-installer/README.md

 # COD4 Promod Server Installer for Windows (COD4X + FastDL)
 # Setup a promod server in 2 minutes.

-Download the cod4_promod_server.zip from the latest release and read instructions
+Download the cod4_promod_server.zip from the latest release ,run install server, follow the interactive installation .
+Go to server/start_match to start.
+Thats it.
+For Further details read instructions in Beginner_Guide.txt and below.

 It is designed to help people who are searching for things like:
 - how to host a COD4 Promod server on Windows